-- 2. Let's again review the two contrasting scenes: the chief priests plotting in the palace and Mary breaking her alabaster box in Simon's house!
+- 1. Whether we use Mark's, Matthew's, Luke's or John's account all four sources provide a striking contrast. - 2.
+Let's again review the two contrasting scenes: the chief priests plotting in the palace and Mary breaking her alabaster box in Simon's house!
 The Holy Spirit could not have grouped the two incidents more admirably than He did. - 3.
 These two brief paragraphs give us a couple of contrasted pictures and the effect of each is heightened by the contrasting parallel.
 The bitter hate of the chief priests appears all the more malignant by contrast with Mary's devoted and enthusiastic love for her Savior.